AnatuGreen/WhereAmI-App/README.md

 - Created with html, css and vanilla Javascript.
 - Reverse geocoding API: www.geoapify.com
+- Countries API: RestCountries API
 - Started on 20/10/2022 and completed on 21/10/2022
 - What is left?: Media querries to make it responsive.
 Feel free to make a PR
+- Also add custom errors for the